 When, where and how much?

-The free festival starts with opening bands at 11 a.m. and goes on until the music stops at midnight on Saturday, Sept.
-10. Bands play downtown on both banks of the Buffalo River.
+The free festival starts with opening bands at 11 a.m. on Saturday, September 9 and goes on until the music stops at 1 a.m. in the wee hours of Sunday, September 10.
+Bands play downtown on both banks of the Buffalo River.
 On one side, find parking behind the rinks at Buffalo RiverWorks.
 On the other, look for spots near the River Fest Park pavilion on Ohio Street.
 Founded by Goo Goo Dolls bassist and singer Robby Takac, Music is Art has become a local highlight since its founding 20 years ago, bringing its motto to life, “Fueling the unifying power of music in Western New York.”

 “We didn’t want leave anything out, so we kept adding,” Fletcher said.